Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 ------------- | -------------
 Homepage |
-The autocomplete search bar on the homepage displays suggestions based on user input | Successful Selecting an autocomeplete option takes user to the relevant recipe page | Successful The Special Diets section becomes a slider on mobile and can be utilised | Successful Search |
+The autocomplete search bar on the homepage displays suggestions based on user input | Successful Selecting an autocomplete option takes user to the relevant recipe page | Successful The Special Diets section becomes a slider on mobile and can be utilised | Successful Search |
 The MaterializeCSS chips functionality on the ingredients input can be utilised as intended | Successful